Running is a great way to get fit, feel better within yourself, and make long-lasting friendships with fellow runners.

 - Relax your shoulders

 - Swing your arms

-You can find more information about each of these points in my blog post on 4 simple tips to improve running form.
+You can find more information about each of these points in my guide on proper running form and technique.

 #4 Choose a training plan